earthly/setup-ucacher/README.md

 ## Universal caching with `ucacher`
 `ucacher` is a CLI tool that tracks which files are accessed by commands, skips unnecessary executions, and restores cached outputs when possible, resulting in significantly **reduced execution times**.

+It brings:
+* **Faster feedback loops**
+   * Skips redundant tasks by detecting if specific files or commands are unaffected by changes.
+   * Reduces build times by caching outputs and avoiding unnecessary re-execution.
+* **Simplified caching and skipping**
+   * Automates caching and skipping with minimal setup.
+   * Eliminates the need for developers to manage cache keys, paths, or complex conditions.
+   * Removes the risk of human errors in configuration, reducing pipeline failures.
+* **Enhanced precision** (traditional caching mechanisms often rely on broad keys, which can invalidate the entire cache for small, unrelated changes)
+   * Tracks file dependencies at the command level using syscall instrumentation, enabling finer-grain caching.
+   * Only re-executes commands or jobs affected by actual changes.
+   * Prevents unnecessary invalidation and reruns, saving developer time and resources.
+* **Resource efficiency**
+   * Reduces resource consumption by skipping unaffected commands.
+   * Minimizes cloud infrastructure costs, making CI/CD pipelines more sustainable.
+   * Helps developers focus on coding rather than waiting for long-running jobs.
+* **Better developer experience**
+   * Offers out-of-the-box integration with tools like GitHub Actions, requiring minimal setup.
+   * Automatically manages input/output tracking, making caching and skipping invisible to the developer.
+   * Improves workflow reliability by ensuring that only the necessary jobs execute.
+* **Scalability for complex workflows**
+   * Handles complex scenarios like monorepos or task sharding with precision.
+   * Automatically adjusts caching and skipping based on changes in specific files or commands.
+   * Reduces unnecessary duplication in matrix jobs, saving time and resources across large teams.

 ## Quick start
 ### Install and configure `ucacher`
 Add ucacher to your GitHub Actions workflow: